builtbyedgar/re-xtate/README.md

 reset()
 ```

+In the code above, we define the actions object within the `globalState` method.
+It contains methods
+that allow us to update the state.
+In this example, we have increment, decrement, and reset actions
+for the `countState`.

+To use these actions, we call them using the actions property of the state, like `countState.actions.increment()`.
+This will update the state accordingly.

+Alternatively, and as I personally suggest, we can destructure the actions from the actions object, making them
+more convenient to use directly, as shown in the example.
+This allows us to use the actions directly as `increment()`,
+`decrement()`, and `reset()`.

 ### `globalComputed`

+**ReXtate**, derived states are referred to as "computed" states, and we can create them using the
-We can create derived (or computed) states thanks to the `globalComputed` method, which caches its value and will only recalculate it when any of the states or selectors it depends on changes.
+`globalComputed` method.
+Computed states cache their value and recalculate it only when any of the states or
-recalculate it when any of the states or selectors on which it depends changes.
-We can think of it as
-something similar to React's `useMemo` hook.
+computes states they depend on change.
+Think of them as something similar to React's `useMemo` hook.

 `globalComputed` has the following API:

 - `state: State<T, A>`: the states it depends on.
-- actionCreator: ActionCreator<T, A>`: function that creates the actions to recalculate the state.
+- `actionCreator: ActionCreator<T, A>`: function that creates the actions to recalculate the state.
-- config: Config: configuration object.
+- `config?: Config`:  Config: configuration object.

 ```ts